pjcozzi/cesium-starter-app/README.md

 </a>
 </p>

 A simple JavaScript starter app for building apps with [Cesium](http://cesium.agi.com/), the open-source WebGL virtual globe and map engine.
 Just fork the repo and start coding.
-My primary use for this is to quickly start coding at hackathons without having to setup a repo with a server, third-party includes, etc.
+My primary use for this is to quickly start coding at hackathons without having to setup a repo with a server, .gitignore, Eclipse project, third-party includes, etc.

 What's here?
 * [LICENSE.md](LICENSE.md) - a license file already referencing Cesium as a third-party.
 This starter app is licensed with [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0.html) (free for commercial and non-commercial use).
 You can, of course, license your code however you want.